Background

 River Heart Parklands (River Heart) located along the Bremer River in the heart of the CBD is a widely recognised and commended leisure facility.
 River Heart Parklands marked the third phase of the ‘River Heart’ vision for the Ipswich city centre at its opening on 03 February 2007.

-We invite you to come chat to us at one of the eight (8) community pop ups that will be held.
-This provides the community an opportunity to meet a member of the project team, ask questions and provide your feedback.
+During the engagement period, we held eight (8) community pop ups that provided the community an opportunity to meet a member of the project team, ask questions and provide feedback in person.

 • Location: Riverlink (in front of Athletes Foot)